Dashticz/dashticz/docs/blocks/graphs.rst

       | ``['uvi']``, ``['lux']``, ``['lux_avg']``, ``['mm']``, ``['v_max']``
       | ``['v2']``, ``['mm']``, ``['eu']``, ``['u']``, ``['u_max']``, ``['co2']``
   * - GroupBy
-    - This allows users to group their data by hour, day, week or month, where applicable ranges are used.
+    - | This allows users to group their data by hour, day, week or month, where applicable ranges are used.
 See below for an example.
+      | The GroupBy function will either:
+      | The “sum” of all values together for that group
+      | Provide the “average” of all values for that group
+      | It identifies what type of sensor it is to apply to appropriate calculation.
+      | Counter, Rain – uses the “Add’ calculation
+      | Temperature, Custom Sensor and Percentage – uses the “Average” calculation
   * - beginAtZero
     - This forces the Y axis to begin at 0 (zero).
   * - height